-The Colonial Players, Inc. is a not-for-profit, all volunteer community theater with an open casting policy.
+The Colonial Players, Inc. is a not-for-profit, all-volunteer community theater with an open casting policy.
 All auditions are open to the public and no roles are pre-cast.
 All roles are non-paying.
-Auditions are generally held our Annex (2132 Renard Court) near the Annapolis Mall, unless otherwise noted.
-Colonial Players welcomes actors and other volunteers of all backgrounds and skill levels.
+Auditions are held in our Annex at 2132 Renard Court (off General’s Highway near the Annapolis Mall) unless otherwise noted.
+All performances are held at 108 East Street, just off State Circle, in historic Annapolis.
+The Colonial Players welcomes actors and other volunteers of all backgrounds and skill levels.

 Auditioners are encouraged to download and print the audition form available on our downloads page, fill it in, and bring it to auditions.
 (The form cannot be filled in on-line.)

 You may opt to attach a photo in the space indicated, or one will be taken at auditions.

 Note: It is Colonial Players, Inc. policy that all persons involved with a production are or become members.
 The fee is $10 per year.
 First time volunteers receive a complimentary membership, valid through the end of the current membership year.
 If cast, your membership status will be reviewed and non-current members will be asked to renew.
 Your participation in auditions indicates understanding of and agreement with this policy.

 The Colonial Players announces auditions for the upcoming production of:

 Callbacks: Wednesday, December 9, 2015, 7:00 p.m.

 The Colonial Players Annex, 2132 Renard Ct., Annapolis, MD 21401